 (Why?
 Well, if you think of your brain as a supercomputer, the average brain takes in five or ten “tubes” of information.
 The highly sensitive brain takes in hundreds.)

 Even though all highly sensitive people share this trait, the actual struggles they go through can be very different from person to person.
-Recently I asked the question on my HSP Facebook page: What are the biggest challenges of being a highly sensitive person?
+Recently I asked the question of my readers: What are the biggest challenges of being a highly sensitive person?